A swipe file is literally a file containing inspiring content.

 Go to an area on your computer you frequently work from (I have an “Online Project” folder).

-From in here create a new Folder and call this Swipe File.
+From here create a new Folder and call this Swipe File.

-I would then advise to set this folder as a regular backup on a service like Box or Dropbox just in case something messes up and you lose the data.
+I would then advise setting this folder as a regular backup on a service like Box or Dropbox just in case something messes up and you lose the data.